thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-ibm-watson-iot.md

 }
 ```

-here is sample with real values:
+here is a sample with real values:

 ```json
 {